samjsnn/Image-Training-NN/README.md

 SkipConn: Skip connections help mitigate the vanishing gradient problem and facilitate training of deeper networks.

-Fourier: The architecture employs Fourier features before feeding the data into the inner model, in this case, the SkipConn model.
+Fourier: The architcture employs Fourier features before feeding the data into the inner model, in this case, the SkipConn model.
 Fourier features can help the model generalize better to different frequencies in the data.

 CenteredLinearMap: A utility class to linearly scale and translate the data.